Table of Contents Hide

 The confidence interval mean from a population that follows a normal distribution when the standard deviation is unknown is given by

-An online grocery store is interested in estimating the basket size of its customer orders so that it can optimize the size of crates used for delivering the grocery items.
-For a sample size of 70 customers, the basket size was estimated as 24 and the standard deviation estimated from its sample was 3.8.
+An online grocery store is interested in estimating the basket size of its customer orders to optimize the size of crates used for delivering the grocery items.
+For a sample size of 70 customers, the basket size was 24, and the standard deviation estimated from its sample was 3.8.
 Calculate the 95% confidence interval for the basket size of the customer order.

-The confidence, interval for the size of basket is given by
+The confidence, interval for the size of the basket is given by

 The Lower confident limit is given by